Select Page

 There is an interesting link between this story and Gaimard’s diary.
 On Page 98, in the course of a letter making extensive recommendations as to what should be done during the voyage of the Uranie, Cadet de Gassicourt. noted that he was

-The ‘Bishop of Adran’ mentioned was none other than Pierre Pigneau, but his attempts to establish a French sphere of influence died with him, and when Kergariou arrived in 1817 the Nguyens pointed out to him, very firmly, that the French had done far less than they had promised when their help was needed, and that since it no longer was, there was no reason for them to have any concessions.
-All this is recounted at length in Kergariou’s Journal de Voyage, an annotated version of which was published in 1914 by Pierre de Joinville under the title La mission de “la Cybèle“.
-That account , however, stopped short at the point where Kerargiou was saying adieu to the coasts of ‘Cochinchine’, and so the collision at St Denis was never mentioned.
+The ‘Bishop of Adran’ mentioned was none other than Pierre Pigneau, but his attempts to establish a French sphere of influence died with him, and when Kergariou arrived in 1817 the Nguyens pointed out to him, very firmly, that the French had done far less than they had promised when their help was needed, and that since it no longer was, there was no reason for them to be granted any concessions.
+All this is recounted at length in Kergariou’s Journal de Voyage, an annotated version of which was published in 1914 by Pierre de Joinville under the title La mission de “la Cybèle“, but the account stopped short at the point where Kerargiou was saying adieu to the coasts of ‘Cochinchine’, and so the collision at Saint-Denis was never mentioned.